 Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact a.
 Generate greenhouse gas emissions, either directly or indirectly, that may have a significant impact on the environment? b.
-Conflict with an applicable plan, policy or regulation adopted for the purpose of reducing the emissions of greenhouse gases?
+Conflict with an applicable plan, policy or regulation adopted for the purpose of reducing the emissions of greenhouse below the Bay Area Air Quality Management District (BAAQMD) thresholds of significance for greenhouse gas emissions.